-ACCREDITATION:-
+ACCREDITATION: -

-Manor House American School is accredited by Advanc-ED - the North Central Association Commission on Accreditation and School Improvement (NCA CASI) since January 2006.
+Manor House American School is accredited by Cognia (formerly AdvancED) - the North Central Association Commission on Accreditation and School Improvement (NCA CASI) since January 2006.
 NCA CASI is one of the largest accrediting associations in the United States and throughout the world, promoting quality schools and continuous improvement in order to enhance school success.
+Cognia is the global leader in providing continuous improvement and accreditation services to over 35,000 institutions serving 20 million students worldwide.